-- Our separate Fireworks Forum carries small banner adverts.
+- The separate Fireworks Forum carries small banner adverts.

-- A full list of UKFR Sponsors who also take part in our Forum can be found on the UKFR Sponsors listing (ranked according to post count, so you can see who takes part the most).
+- A list of UKFR Sponsors who also take part in the Forum can be found on the UKFR Sponsors listing (ranked according to post count, so you can see who takes part the most).

 - In the UKFR Sponsors Announcements sub-forum, where special deals are posted.
 Most deals here are specific to consumer fireworks but as per above, many of these Sponsors also offer professional services.

 - On the full list of UKFR Sponsors, though you’ll need to visit their sites to determine who does professional displays (the list isn’t filterable).